What is Praying in Tongues?

 Praying in tongues edifies and strengthens our holy faith, our reliance on the Holy Spirit!

-Yes, we have dignity as human beings.
-But as baptized Christians we should be open to all that the Spirit is so eager to share with us.
+As baptized Christians we should be open to all the Spirit is so eager to share with us.
 We must be humble and choose to identify with the Third Person of the Holy Trinity and let Him pray in us and through us.

 Satan trembles when we rely on the Holy Spirit and on His prayer and power.
 Satan aims to hinder our openness to the Spirit by making us bewildered about praying in tongues.
 Don’t be deceived!
 Learn more about the “release of the Spirit”.
 In our openness to the Holy Spirit, we should be open to all He has ordained for us!
 Seek to receive the Charism of Tongues and all the other charisms that the Spirit wants for us.